MaximoMoyer/Favorite-Projects-During-School/README.md

 # MyProjects

-This is a repository that shows a small selection of my favorite ML, Web Development/scraping, and multi-class Java projects from school.
-Please note these projects all had some code provided, though the majority of each project was developed by me.
+This is a repository that shows a small selection of my favorite ML, Web Development/scraping, and multi-class Java projects.
+Please note some of these projects have code not written by me, though the majority of each project I did develop.

 ## Projects in this repository